alexanderdidio/CustomDecentHolograms/README.md

 # CustomDecentHolograms
 Automates the process of player created and maintained holograms.
-Offers players the ability to manage, personalize, and relocate their holograms according to their specific requirements within predefined boundaries.
+Offers players the ability to manage, personalize, and relocate their holograms according to their specifications within predefined boundaries.

 **Requirements**
 - Install [DecentHolograms](https://www.spigotmc.org/resources/decentholograms-1-8-1-20-1-papi-support-no-dependencies.96927/)